Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

-Many approximation schemes have been proposed for the two-staged version of Problem (\ref{eq:problem_formulation}).
-For general uncertainty sets on the two-stage version of (\ref{eq:problem_formulation}), \citet{Bertsimas2012} show that affine policies yield an $O(\sqrt{\numu})$ approximation if $\cvec$ and $\dvec$ are non-negative.
+In the context of a priori bounds, most approximation schemes have been proposed for the two-staged version of Problem (\ref{eq:problem_formulation}).
+For general uncertainty sets on the two-stage version of (\ref{eq:problem_formulation}), Bertsimas and Goyal \cite{Bertsimas2012} show that affine policies yield an $O(\sqrt{\numu})$ approximation if $\cvec$ and $\dvec$ are non-negative.
 They further construct a set of instances where this bound is tight, showing that no better general bounds for affine policies exist.
-Using geometric properties of the uncertainty sets, \citet{Bertsimas2015} improve on these bounds for some commonly used sets including budgeted uncertainty, norm balls, and intersections of norm balls. \citet{BenTal2020} propose new piecewise affine decision rules for the two-stage problem that on some sets improve these bounds even further.
+Using geometric properties of the uncertainty sets, Bertsimas and Bidkhori \cite{Bertsimas2015} improve on these bounds for some commonly used sets including budgeted uncertainty, norm balls, and intersections of norm balls.
+Ben-Tal et al. \cite{BenTal2020} propose new piecewise affine decision rules for the two-stage problem that on some sets improve these bounds even further.
 In addition to strong theoretical bounds, this new approach also yields promising numerical results that can be found by orders of magnitude faster than solutions for affine adjustable policies.
-For budgeted uncertainty sets and some generalizations thereof, \citet{Housni2021} show that affine policies even yield optimal approximations with an asymptotic bound of $O\left(\frac{\log \numu}{\log\log \numu}\right)$.
-This bound was shown to be tight by \citet{Feigea2007} for reasonable complexity assumptions, namely 3SAT cannot be solved in time $2^{O(\sqrt{\numu})}$ on instances of size $\numu$.
+For budgeted uncertainty sets and some generalizations thereof, Housni and Goyal \cite{Housni2021} show that affine policies even yield optimal approximations with an \textit{asymptotic bound}, i.e., asymptotic behavior of the approximation bound, see, e.g. \cite{Sedgewick2013}, of $O\left(\frac{\log \numu}{\log\log \numu}\right)$.
+This bound was shown to be tight by Feige et al. \cite{Feigea2007} for reasonable complexity assumptions, namely 3SAT cannot be solved in $2^{O(\sqrt{\numu})}$ time on instances of size $\numu$.
+We present an overview of known a priori approximation bounds for some commonly used uncertainty sets on two-stage ARO in Table \ref{tab:literature_bounds} of Appendix \ref{sec:literature_bounds}.